AlexNav73/CoreCraft/README.md

     {
         _storage = new SqliteStorage(
             // To create a SQLite storage, we need to provide a collection
-            // of migrations (each database store the latest version so it will
+            // of migrations (each database, store the latest version so it will
-            // execute only those migrations that are needed).
+            // execute only those migrations, that are needed).
             Array.Empty<IMigration>(),
             // Also, we need to provide model shard storages which are generated
             // automatically for each shard.
 Storages know, how to store a specific
             // model shard.
             new[] { new Model.ExampleModelShardStorage() },
-            // Repository factory is needed to create a new repository instance
-            // when we have a path to the file new SqliteRepositoryFactory());
+            // If you want to see, which SQL statements are executed, you can provide optional
+            // logging method
+            Console.WriteLine);
     }

     public void Save(string path)